chekos/RIPA-2018-datasette/README.md

 However, this still takes too long to work.
 Heroku apps timeout after 30 seconds so if a query takes longer than that it will error out.
 A simple query aggregating number of people of each race/ethnicity by agency takes between 28 and 31 seconds so it sometimes errors out and others it doesn't.

 TODO:
 - Create "smaller" `unique_id` that could potentially save memory.
 Right now `UNIQUE_INDEX` is a 22 character string.
-Potentially, all we need is a seven digit numeric id.
+Potentially, all we need is a seven digit numeric id. - DONE
 - Automate deployment:
   - Ideally, as the project evolves we can include useful table views and queries (included in the metadata).
 However, datasette doesn't allow you to "update" a deployment's metadata, one must deploy the app altogether.
     This means that even thought the underlying SQLite database might be created/transformed very few times, it must be included in each deployment which is a heavy process.
 As of now, the database is 1.1 gb.